jlibovicky/jlibovicky.github.io/_posts/2016-11-29-What-is-NMT-capable-of.md

 arises in the final reader's context).
 Obviously, the statistical translation does nothing like this — but the neural translation could at least simulate it.

-This interesting view on meaning comes from a British philosopher [John Austin](https://en.wikipedia.org/wiki/J._L._Austin).
-In his _How to do things with words_ an influential book from 1955, he introduced viewing all utterances as acts of communication instead of sentences having truth values.
-This way of thinking also gave birth to [Cultural Studies](https://en.wikipedia.org/wiki/Cultural_studies) in the 1960's, which applied these ideas on mass communication.

 ## Neural Machine Translation is Different

 In the statistical translation, the system first guesses some translations of words and multi-word phrases in the source sentence.
-In the next step, it tries to construct a sentence in the target language under many constraints: each word from the source-language sentence should be translated exactly once; the phrases in the target langugae should be more or less in the same order as in the source sentences; it should look as fluent as possible given the language model; and we could find many other useful constraints.
+In the next step, it tries to construct a sentence in the target language under many constraints: each word from the source-language sentence should be translated exactly once; the phrases in the target language should be more or less in the same order as in the source sentences; it should look as fluent as possible given the language model; and we could find many other useful constraints.
 This is how machine translation worked from the late 1990's until now.